-Since every color actually has an “additional color” in it, then all we have to do is find the TWO colors that contain all THREE colors between them that are necessary to make brown.
+Since every color actually has an “additional color” in it, all we have to do is find the TWO colors that contain the THREE colors between them that are necessary to make brown.

 In other words, if I mix a red that has some yellow in it (like Cadmium Red) with a blue that has some yellow in it (Like Pthalo Blue) then I should have all the components I need to make brown: Red, Blue, and Yellow.

 So I did, and I was able to get a much more vibrant red/brown than with the Cadmium Red and Ivory Black mix.